Skip to main content

 NFT migration split (CPMM-only)

-When a launch graduates to CPMM (migrate_type = 1, signed by migrate_to_cpswap_wallet), the migration instruction splits the LP tokens minted by CPMM::InitializeWithPermission three ways:
+When a launch graduates to CPMM, the migration instruction splits the LP tokens minted by CPMM::InitializeWithPermission two ways:

 Curve-parameter whitelist